Stryper: To Hell with the Devil and In God We Trust (1986–1989)

-Stryper's third album, To Hell with the Devil, was released on October 24, 1986, and went platinum after spending three months on Billboards album charts, eventually selling more than 2 million copies.
-In addition to being Stryper's most successful record, it was both the first contemporary Christian music and Christian metal album to achieve this feat.
-The songs "Calling on You", "Free" and "Honestly" were hugely popular MTV hits in 1987—so much so, that "Free" and "Honestly" both became most-requested songs on the show Dial MTV.
-They were also the second American Christian band to get any airplay on MTV, DeGarmo and Key having been the first American Christian band with their song "Six, Six, Six."
-(In 1982, the Swedish hard rock band Jerusalem was the first Christian act to be seen and heard on MTV.)
-"Honestly" is Stryper's highest-charting song, peaking at No. 23 on the Top 40 charts.
-The album received a Grammy Award nomination for Best Gospel Performance by a Duo or Group, Choir or Chorus.
-Michael Sweet is the band's primary songwriter, although all members of the band have participated in songwriting.
+In addition to being Stryper's most successful record, it was both the first contemporary Christian music and the first Christian metal album to achieve this feat.
+The songs "Calling on You", "Free" and "Honestly" were popular MTV hits in 1987, and "Free" and "Honestly" both became the most-requested songs on Dial MTV during their chart run.
+Fan-voting campaigns are credited with pressuring the network to put Stryder's songs into wider rotation.
+DeGarmo and Key were the first American Christian band to receive airplay on MTV with their song "Six, Six, Six."
+Jerusalem, the Swedish Christian hard rock band, had already gained exposure on MTV in 1982, broadcasting their video "It's Mad" from the album Warrior; Billboard described it as a breakthrough for "gospel rock" on the channel.
+At the 30th Annual NARM Best Seller Awards in 1988, To Hell with the Devil won in the category of best-selling gospel/spiritual album, "beating traditional favorites Amy Grant (who had won the past four years), Sandi Patti, Aretha Franklin, and Al Green".
+The album received a Grammy Award nomination at the 30th Annual Grammy Awards (1988) for Best Gospel Performance by a Duo or Group, Choir or Chorus.